Classical Art and Atlantic Slavery

 Atlantic slavery is different.
 In reality it wallowed in the cruellest manipulations of flesh.
-While Dawkins and Wood traveled in the Orient, in Jamaica an English overseer (not of Dawkins’s plantations, but of similar), Thomas Thistlewood, minutely recorded his quotidian rapes and tortures of enslaved Africans.
+While Dawkins and Wood traveled in the Orient, in Jamaica an English overseer (not of Dawkins’s plantations, but of similar), Thomas Thistlewood, recorded minutely, often in Latin, his daily rapes and tortures of enslaved Africans.

 By contrast, the visual code that governed relationships of “masters” to “slaves” enforced chastity.
 Thus a portrait by Bartholomew Dandridge, in which a collared dog and collared man adore a young girl, plays off the pagan grisaille: “The relief on the urn, which shows a group of cherubs taming a wild goat—an allegory of carnal lust—serves as a contrast to the ostensibly chaste, ‘domesticated’ love, which the young girl is shown to inspire in her two attendants.”

 Dandridge’s portrait is monstrously fascinating.
 The girl’s gaze petrifies.
 Hamilton’s painting is not pulled as taut, but the two are nonetheless kin.
 The African man alongside Dawkins and Wood carries something of that absolute chastity.
 He domesticates the scene.
 He holds the reins.